 Project-Based and Experiential Learning in After-School Programming

-This report from Harvard discusses how and what children should be taught in after school hours.
+This report discusses how and what children should be taught during after school hours.
 It also includes information about effective practices and challenges related to after school learning strategies.

 Project-based learning can be a fantastic way for kids to get engaged in hands-on, active learning.
 Here’s how parents can encourage and support their children — and their children’s school — in project-based learning.

 This provides a number of resources for finding and choosing a child care program.